Laguna Copperplate Inscription: Vocabularies

-Aside from the Sanskrit and Old Malay words, there occur also some pure Old Javanese words that have no cognates in Old Malay, or at least, have not been found in other Old Malay inscriptions, like ngaran (name) and pamegat (leader, chief).
+Aside from the Sanskrit and Old Malay words, there are also some pure Old Javanese words that have no cognates in Old Malay, or at least have not been found in other Old Malay inscriptions, like ngaran (name) and pamegat (leader, chief).
 In an Old Malay inscription, one would expect barnama instead of barngaran because nama is the Sanskrit-derived word for 'name' in Old and Modern Malay.
-Pamegat is another Old Javanese word that frequently occurs in Old Javanese inscriptions, but not in Old Malay ones.
-It is often preceded by honorific sang as in the inscription.
-These words are accepted as Old Javanese words, but could be Old Tagalog as well, because they exist in both of these languages.
+Pamegat is another Old Javanese word that frequently occurs in Old Javanese inscriptions but not in Old Malay ones.
+It is often preceded by the honorific sang, as in the inscription.
+These words are accepted as Old Javanese words but could be Old Tagalog as well because they exist in both of these languages.